jmeile/JMMidiBassPedalController/README.md

 Finally you can activate the **debug mode** as follows:

-`python FootController.py --config "my-config.xml" --verbose`
+`python3 FootController.py --config "my-config.xml" --verbose`

 Then check the **log file**, which should be called: *debug.log* and it should be stored in the same folder of *FootController.py*.
 Please enable this mode only if you are experiencing problems; it may decrease the performance of your system.